 Step 1: Determine Your Elevator Pitch

-Building internal buy-in is key to success of anything, and it’s no different here.
-TO help, you’ll need an on-point pitch to communicate through your company – from leadership on down – the necessity (and value!) of being customer-centric.
+Building internal buy-in is crucial to the success of anything, and it’s no different here.
+To help, you’ll need an on-point pitch to communicate the necessity (and value!) of being customer-centric throughout your company- from leadership on down.

-Like so many things in marketing, if you can’t explain what you’re doing in 30 seconds, it really doesn’t exist.
-But even more, it needs to be a common definition that everyone in your organization understands.
+Like so many things in marketing, if you can’t explain what you’re doing in 30 seconds, it doesn’t exist.
+But even more, it needs to be a standard definition that everyone in your organization understands.
 This creates better alignment and ensures you’re talking in the same language!

 Here’s an example:

 Now, it’s time to highlight who’s taking responsibility.
-If this initiatives come from the CEO and your leadership team in on-board, this will be far easier to accomplish and push through.
+If these initiatives come from the CEO and your leadership team on-board, this will be far easier to accomplish and push through.
 (A RACI chart is handy for this, and you can find examples here)

 Step 2: Develop the Internal Plan

 The bigger your company, the more complex this will need to be.
 An example is in the image for your guidance.

 This is one of the most important campaigns you’ll ever create!